cyberyoung/awesome-stars/README.md

 - [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [serf](https://github.com/hashicorp/serf) - Service orchestration and management tool.
 - [v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
-- [tidb](https://github.com/pingcap/tidb) - TiDB is a distributed HTAP database compatible with the MySQL protocol
+- [tidb](https://github.com/pingcap/tidb) - TiDB is an open source distributed HTAP database compatible with the MySQL protocol
 - [cow](https://github.com/cyfdecyf/cow) - HTTP proxy written in Go.
 COW can automatically identify blocked sites and use parent proxies to access.
 - [drone](https://github.com/drone/drone) - Drone is a Container-Native, Continuous Delivery Platform
 - [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.